How Much Do Authors Make? Here's the Honest Answer

 Diversify Your Income Streams

-Write a series.
-This is a lot like writing multiple books, but they’re all related.
+This is a lot like writing multiple books, but they're all related.
 This will hopefully drive most readers to buy the next book in your series because they need more of that story.

-Events where you can sell books.
-Things like book signings and conventions won’t make you rich, but they are an additional avenue to sell your books.
+Book signings and conventions won't make you rich, but they are an additional avenue to sell your books.
 They also let you interact with fans or connect with new ones.
 Get creative with in-person or virtual events you can host that can increase your income.

-Self-publish and traditionally publish.
 Get the best of both worlds!
 By going both publishing routes, you can get exposure and marketing power from traditional publishing to help drive more traffic to your self-published work that provides higher royalties.
-Just make sure that any contract you have with a publisher doesn’t exclude you from self-publishing.
+Just make sure that any contract you have with a publisher doesn't exclude you from self-publishing.

-Teach how to write.
 Similar to speaking gigs, people want to learn from you.
 You can teach in a traditional institution like a college or create online courses that you sell to those visiting your website.

 Start Your Writing Career

-You aren’t going to lose your official writing license if you say you want to make money off the blood, sweat, and tears you put into your passion.
-And, since this blog is filled with hard truths, here’s another one: you won’t make any money if you don’t finish your book.
+You aren't going to lose your official writing license if you say you want to make money off the blood, sweat, and tears you put into your passion.
+And, since this blog is filled with hard truths, here's another one: You won't make any money if you don't finish your book.

 Now that we've reached the end of this article, I want you to make a commitment to write.
 Write every day if you can.
 Don't just say, “Yeah, I'll start writing more.”
 Open up your calendar and block some time off.
 That's the only way you're going to make a dime on your current project.